cosmos/cosmos-sdk/docs/architecture/adr-023-protobuf-naming.md

 ### Negative

-* some legacy go struct names will change (ex. `MsgSend` vs `Send`).
-Note that legacy Amino type names will not change
+* some legacy go struct names will change (ex. `MsgSend` vs `Send`), but we can make it effectively non-API breaking with aliases (i.e. `type MsgSend = Send`).
+Note also that legacy Amino type names will not change

 ### Neutral

 * `.proto`  files will need to be reorganized and refactored
-* go code will need refactored where type names change
 * some modules may need to be marked as alpha or beta

 ## References